elchs/LetoDBf/README.md

  Aside a sligthly, but overall rework of the internal communication between Client and Server, a bunch of new features and capabilties is added, to let Harbour DBF engine show its' muscles.
- Expect extendend locking schemes, share-and-lockable DBF tables in RAM ( HbMemIO ), all DBF on demand combine-able with 3 memofield types, new extended field attributes like autoincrement, etc ...
+ Expect extended locking schemes, share- and lock-able DBF tables in RAM ( HbMemIO ), all DBF on demand combine-able with 3 memofield types, new extended field attributes like autoincrement, etc ...

  The LetoDBf server file open mode: No_Save_WA is fully reworked: now the workareas are opened in exact